PeteGoo/petegoo.github.io/_posts/2018-11-09-optimizing-ci-cd-pipelines.md

 ## Parallelize

 Look at your build steps and test suites with their timings.
-You can now see some optimizations were parallelism can be a deciding factor in what you do next.
+You can now see some optimizations where parallelism can be a deciding factor in what you do next.

 ### Can you run some things in parallel?
 Some steps can be easily parallelized.
 If you have 5 consecutive test runs, can you do them in parallel?
 Your CI tool can most likely orchestrate this for you.